Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 When you ship a product update, it's crucial to let everyone know.
 Without proper communication, those releases will go unnoticed.

-In this post, we'll cover the different types of release notes and changelogs, their importance, and best practices.
+This post covers the different types of release notes and changelogs, their importance, and best practices.

 Release notes vs changelogs

-On the other hand, Changelogs are the detailed diary of every change made to the software.
-They're more technical and are often aimed at developers or users with a deeper interest in the software's internals.
-They provide a comprehensive history of the software's evolution, useful for debugging or understanding the development process.
+On the other hand, changelogs are detailed diaries of every change made to the software.
+They're more technical and often aimed at developers or users with a deeper interest in the software's internals.

 Featurebase’s changelog tool aims to be a combination of release notes and changelogs.
-It's an innovative way to keep your users in the loop and show them that you are constantly improving.
+It's an innovative way to keep your users in the loop and show them you are constantly improving.

 You can use it as a separate page or embed it into your product using a neat widget.
 It also automatically sends emails to your users about new updates.